MadhanRavuru/StaircaseDetection/README.md

 Detecting single class (stairs) using YOLO Object detection framework.
 The project uses yolov3 for staircase detection

 High quaity architectural images from [Cubicasa5k](https://zenodo.org/record/2613548#.XtDCHMYzZuQ) dataset is considered for training.
 However, many images do not contain stairs in them.
 I handpicked some images with stairs for training.
-Further challenging images were selected by googling to generate more robust model for challenging plans.
+Further challenging images were selected from web to generate more robust model for challenging plans.

 In the *data/StaircaseDetection* folder, we have the training images along with annotated labels generated using *bbox.py*.
 As the dataset size is small, we have augmented the images.
 Even after augmentation, training set has around only 250 images.

 The initial weights for model are the weights from coco dataset with 80 classes.
+Model was pre-trained on coco dataset.

 Train using the *Train.ipynb* notebook to get weights for our model. *checkpoints* folder will be created with weights stored for certain epochs.
 Place them in *config* folder with name *yolov3.weights*.